Problem-4 (CM ratio, degree of operating leverage, break-even point)

 2. Compute break-even point in dollars using CM ratio computed in part 1.

-3. Using contribution margin ratio calculate increase in net operating income if sales are increased by $135,000.
+3. Using the CM ratio computed in part 1, find the expected increase in net operating income if sales revenue increases by $135,000.

 Solution: